telegie/libvpx-binaries/README.md

 10. Open vpx.sln using VS 2019 IDE.

-11. Turn off Link Time Optimization.
+11. Turn off Link Time Optimization (Set "Whole Program Optimzation" to "No Whole Program Optimimzation", which results in removing the /GL option).
 If not, using the resulting .lib files lead to compiler warnings.

 12. Build for both debug and release using VS 2019 IDE.